kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## How to Use These at Work

-Pick the framework that matches your company's focus.
+Pick the framework that matches your company's focus
-Identify your current level honestly.
+Identify your current level honestly
-Define milestones for the next level.
+Define milestones for the next level
 Align AI projects with business value, not hype

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.